Narrative Disclosure and Earnings Performance: Evidence from R&D Disclosures

 Cornell University - Samuel Curtis Johnson Graduate School of Management

-This paper examines whether earnings performance relates to the amount of narrative disclosure about R&D activities that firms provide concurrently in their financial reports.
-While R&D activities are an important source of firm growth and value, our understanding of R&D disclosure decisions is limited.
-In addition, the unique nature of R&D investments and the limitations of financial statements to communicate information about their value highlight the role of narrative disclosure as a supplement to the financial statements.
-Based on a detailed analysis of R&D-related disclosures in financial reports from 1996-2007, I predict and find that current earnings performance (adjusted for R&D expense) is negatively related to the quantity of narrative R&D disclosure.
-Using a content analysis of the detail, tone, and readability of narrative R&D disclosure, I find that the relation between earnings performance and R&D disclosure is consistent with managers providing more information to help investors, rather than using disclosure to spin or obfuscate the firm’s performance.
-Finally, I provide evidence that narrative R&D disclosure provides useful information to market participants as it significantly affects sell-side analyst behavior, disclosure information content, and information asymmetry.
+This paper examines how earnings performance relates to firms’ narrative R&D disclosure decisions.
+The unique nature of R&D investments and financial statements’ limited ability to communicate the value of such investments highlight the role of narrative disclosure as a supplement to the financial statements.
+I predict and find that current earnings performance (adjusted for R&D expense) is negatively related to the quantity of narrative R&D disclosure.
+Conducting a content analysis of the detail, tone, and readability of narrative R&D disclosures, I find that managers adjust R&D disclosures based on earnings performance to provide relevant information rather than to obfuscate performance.
+Finally, I provide evidence that market participants find narrative R&D disclosure informative because it significantly affects sell-side analyst behavior, disclosure information content, and information asymmetry.

 Keywords: Corporate Disclosure, Research and Development, Earnings Performance, Narrative Disclosure, Qualitative Disclosure